-early 14c., "to sin against (someone)," from Old French ofendre "transgress, antagonize," and directly from Latin offendere "to hit, strike against," figuratively "to stumble, commit a fault, displease, trespass against, provoke," from assimilated form of ob "in front of against" (see ob-) + -fendere "to strike" (found only in compounds; see defend).
+early 14c., offenden, "to disobey or sin against (a person, human or divine)," a sense now obsolete, from Old French ofendre "hit, attack, injure; sin against; antagonize, excite to anger" and directly from Latin offendere "to hit, thrust, or strike against," figuratively "to stumble, commit a fault, displease, trespass against, provoke," from assimilated form of ob "in front of against" (see ob-) + -fendere "to strike" (found only in compounds; see defend).

 Meaning "to violate (a law), to make a moral false step, to commit a crime" is from late 14c.
-Meaning "to wound the feelings" is from late 14c.
-The literal sense of "to attack, assail" is attested from late 14c.; this has been lost in Modern English, but is preserved in offense and offensive.
-Related: Offended; offending.
+Meaning "to wound the feelings of, displease, give displeasure to, excite personal annoyance or resentment in" is from late 14c.
+The literal sense of "to attack, assail" (late 14c.) is obsolete, but it is somewhat preserved in offense and offensive.
+Related: Offended; offending; offendedness.